Uber, Lyft, Grab, or a Local Taxi: Which is the Best Option for Travel?

 People are quick to point out that taxis don’t have surge pricing—and they don’t—at least not entirely.
 However, not many people know that taxis in cities all over the world adjust their base pricing throughout the day, in a model that vaguely resembles surge pricing.

 How to Save Money on an Uber or Lyft While Traveling

-I’ve used both, and I’ve found that Lyft is better at matching you with other riders headed in the same direction, but either option will get you where you need to go cheaper than a cab, if not always faster.
+I’ve used both have found that Lyft is better at matching you with other riders headed in the same direction.
+Either option will get you where you need to go cheaper than a cab, but rarely faster.

-If you don’t have the patience for UberPool, make sure you select the base UberX fare to avoid massive surge pricing on luxury or oversized vehicles.
+If you don’t have the patience for UberX Share, make sure you select the base UberX fare to avoid paying for luxury or oversized vehicles.

 Use Discount Codes

 If you stockpile a few codes on Google and refer a friend (who somehow isn’t already using Uber or Lyft) you can get a few free rides.
 Threatening to cancel your account is also a great way to get a few free promo codes.
 Just saying…

 Sign Up for Loyalty Rewards Programs

 Lyft has a particularly great partnership with Delta that lets you earn miles for every ride in a Lyft.
 You just have to link your Delta account and a participating credit card to your Lyft account and you’re good to go.

 If you’re traveling for business, using a ridesharing app is a great way to keep your expenses and per diem in one neat place so you can submit a comprehensive expense report when you’re back in the office.
 Trust me, you will lose those taxi receipts if you even get them.